LukeHartell/pilot-dashboard/Privacy Notice Pilot Dashboard.md

 ***In Short:** Yes, I will update this notice as necessary to stay compliant with relevant laws.*

 I may update this Privacy Notice from time to time.
 The updated version will be indicated by an updated "Revised" date at the top of this Privacy Notice.
 If I make material changes to this Privacy Notice, I may notify you either by prominently posting a notice of such changes or by directly sending you a notification.
-I encourage you to review this Privacy Notice frequently to be informed of how I are protecting your information.
+I encourage you to review this Privacy Notice frequently to be informed of how I am protecting your information.

 ## **17\.
 HOW CAN YOU CONTACT US ABOUT THIS NOTICE?**